Have you ever heard of self-insertion or author insertion in fiction?

 Self-insertion usually reads like thinly veiled memoir or autobiography.
 There is no distinction between the author’s voice and the point-of-view character’s (or main character’s) voice.
 There’s a reason for that.

 Most people tend to function with the bias that their own positive actions are internally influenced.
-That is, we harbor this thought somewhere of “I’m a good person,” or something similar that dictates our positively received actions or the positive consequences resulting from our actions occur by grace of our own character, talents, and personality.
+That is, we harbor this thought somewhere of “I’m a good person,” or something similar that dictates that our positively received actions or the positive consequences resulting from our actions occur by the grace of our own character, talents, and personality.
 We also tend to view our negative actions as externally influenced, that “someone/something else made me do it,” which is known as attributional bias.
 (It’s also sometimes called self-serving bias.)

 That said, readers intuitively recognize the difference in how a character’s motivations and actions are conveyed—whether the character views actions and consequences as internally or externally caused.
 In most fiction writing, writers create all of their characters using fundamental attribution error, even the point-of-view character or main character.
 When author insertion happens, writers create the point-of-view character or main character using attributional bias, so the story will read as something very personal for the author.